 - Animation and Video – avoid flashing or strobing content for people with risk of seizures.
 Videos must provide a transcription or a link to the YouTube site that has a transcription available there.

 - Audio – if any audio automatically plays for more than 3 seconds, there must be an option to pause or stop the audio.
-They must also have an option to control the audio volume independently from the overall system volume level.
-Applies to carousels, image sliders, background sounds and videos.
-Provide a transcript if it is not just background music.
+Users must also have an option to control the audio volume independently from the overall system volume level.
+This applies to carousels, image sliders, background sounds, and videos.
+Remember to provide a transcript if it is not just background music.

-- Timing – the user must be able to either turn off the time limit before encountering it, be able to adjust the time limit at least ten times the length of the default settings before encountering it, or be able to have the option to extend the time limit if getting close to their limit.
-(This does not apply to real-time items where no alternative to the time limit is possible – such as an online auction.)
+- Timing – the user must be able to either turn off any time limits before encountering it, be able to adjust the time limit at least ten times the length of the default settings before encountering it, or be able to have the option to extend the time limit if getting close to their limit.
+(This does not apply to real-time items where no alternative to the time limit is possible, such as an online auction.)